wyhitcs/team-letsencrypt/draftv1.md

 At last, the variability perspective and evolution perspective focus on the design that enables a project to equip with variability and changes.
 It shows us the importance for an architect to be prepared for variability and changes during the development lifecycle.

 To conclude, a well-structured architecture of a software satisfies its related stakeholders and makes the development, maintainence and test process easier.
 Let’s Encrypt is a BETA SOFTWARE containing plenty of bugs, which makes the analysis challenging but interesting.
-To get involved into the project, we made contributions by making pull request on GitHub which were merged.
-Our main contributions are in the form of documentation.
+To get involved into the project, we made contributions by pulling request on GitHub and two of them got merged.
+Our main contributions are listed in the appendix.